isc-projects/bind9/doc/arm/reference.rst

    than the default of 53.
 An optional TSIG key can also be specified with each address to cause the notify messages to be signed; this can be useful when sending notifies to multiple views.
-In place of explicit addresses, one or more named ``masters`` lists can be used.
+In place of explicit addresses, one or more named ``primaries`` lists can be used.

    If an ``also-notify`` list is given in a ``zone`` statement, it overrides the ``options also-notify`` statement.
 When a